newdaveespionage/forwardjs/web_components.md

 			- img src's do not load until cloned
 			- script tags do not execute until cloned
 			- rendering triggers do not occur unless cloned
+		- low level primitive (better than using procedural javascript to move dom around)
 		- livecoding
 		```
 		<template id="my-template">